tekmegha/meghavayu/tekmegha-fe/CATEGORIES_TROUBLESHOOTING.md

 -- For Brew Buddy store
 -- Copy and paste insert-brew-buddy-categories.sql

--- For Opula store
+-- For Majili store
--- Copy and paste insert-opula-categories.sql
+-- Copy and paste insert-majili-categories.sql
 ```

 ### 5.3 RLS Policy Issues